theimowski/master-thesis/docs/section-application.md

 There are also web sites that tend to make profit on persisting in database and selling details about a significant amount of users and their emails.
 Such needs as in above examples led to forming the concepts of authentication and authorization.
 Both of them can be built on top of the state management mechanism by using cookies.
-Since authentication, authorization and session are rather an orthogonal concept to session, they are described separately.
+Since authentication / authorization and session are rather orthogonal to each other, they are described separately.

 Authentication is a process, in which a user of a system (be it a human or machine program) presents his credential to the requested authority.
 In web browsing scenario it is often preceded by the web site (playing authority role) blocking access (for user) to a desired resource.